Ficool

 Bell leaned forward, cheeks puffing in excitement.
 "Papa!
 Tomorrow's the picnic!
 All of us together!"

-I groaned inwardly.
+White groaned inwardly.
 A picnic—with invisible companions… that'll look normal.
 Not suspicious at all.
-Out loud, all I could manage was a resigned, "I can't do anything about it, can I?"
+Out loud, all he could manage was a resigned, "I can't do anything about it, can I?"

 Dinner slowed.
 The tension thinned.
 For a moment, life felt… almost ordinary.
 Then Aisha's tone shifted.